 Homes that have Radon are a health hazard and require an inexpensive radon mitigation system.
 Radon seeps into the home through the foundation and can be detected by testing.
 Even the smallest amount of gas can be dangerous to the resident’s health.
 So Test Today!

 Radon is a leading cause of lung cancer in North America.
 Your house remains at risk for radon regardless of the age of the property.
 Luckily for you, this is preventable by investing in a Radon test.

 If you have never tested your home for Radon, you may want to do so.
 Our professional radon testing service provides a report to the homeowner about the level of Radon and the danger that it poses to the residents.

-An inspection of the home is a normal process for most every resale home that this listed on the market.
-Usually, the buyer requests the inspection and is accountable for the cost of property inspection.
-But if a problem with the house is found, such as a leaking roof, mold in the home or the presence of Radon gas, it is normally the responsibility of the seller to fix the issues with their house before the sale proceeds.
+An inspection of the home is a normal process for almost every resale home that this listed on the market.
+Usually, the buyer requests the inspection and is accountable for the cost of the property inspection.
+But if a problem with the house is found, such as a leaking roof, mold in the home, or the presence of Radon gas, it is normally the responsibility of the seller to fix the issues with their house before the sale proceeds.

 The repairs that might be needed before closing on the home purchase are negotiated between the seller and the buyer.
 More often than not, the owner is the one who is responsible for the repair before finalizing the sale.
 In some instances, many costly fixes can be negotiated and deducted from the price of the home if the buyer agrees to make the repairs themselves once they have moved in.
 But the normal way a transaction goes is the seller is responsible for repairs when negotiated that way.